 Larissa is passionate about empowering, inspiring and educating others through arts and media.
-She has spoken on diversity and representation in media, the Asian American experience among other topics at TEDx, Leadercast and universities such as Yale, MIT and her alma mater, UCLA.
-She also hosts and produces the podcast, “Love, Discovery and Dim Sum“, which she co-hosts with her husband, Baldwin Chiu.
+She has been a speaker at TEDx and numerous universities such as Yale, UCLA and MIT.
+For nine years, Lam hosted a talk show on JUCE TV interviewing prominent authors, humanitarians and celebrities.
+She was also the host of an advice radio show for young adults, UTalk Radio.
+Currently, she produces the podcast, “Love, Discovery and Dim Sum“, which she co-hosts with her husband, Baldwin Chiu.

 Films by Larissa Lam